Plants that live in the desert flourish in hot, dry climates where they can endure little to no precipitation.

 19. Mojave Aster

-This is the last on our list of plants that live in the desert, known also as Mojave woody aster; this is one of the most beautiful flowering plants found in the desert.
+This is the last plant on our list of desert plants.
+Also known as Mojave woody aster, it is one of the most beautiful flowering plants found in the desert.

 The plant, which is native to the Mojave Desert and goes by the same common name, bears big, daisy-like flowers.
 The petals appear lavender, with white rays emanating from a yellow core.